sigcsets/sigcse2022/_authors/papers.md

 If the paper is accepted for the conference and for publication, authors will be asked to complete a camera-ready copy that will include all appropriate author names, citations, and references.

-The paper is limited to a maximum of {{site.data.submissions.papers.limits}} and must adhere to ACM's publication guidelines:
+The paper is limited to a **maximum of {{site.data.submissions.papers.limits}}**.
+The seventh page must only contain references, no other content is accepted.
+The Program Co-Chairs will *desk reject any submissions that deviate from this or other formatting requirements*.
+Submissions must adhere to ACM's publication guidelines:

 {% include template-information.html %}